5 Relationship Killers and How to Avoid ThemBy Dr. Margaret Paul

 Resolving Relationship Killers

 All relationship killers come from fear - of inadequacy, of failure, of rejection and of engulfment.
-As long as you are coming from any of these fears, you will be behaving in one or more of the above ways.
+As long as you are coming from any of these fears, you will likely behave in one or more of the above controlling ways.

 Send this article to a friend Print this article Bookmarked 8 time(s)

 |7 Ways to Improve Your Relationship|